Johann Lamont: Awards

 Lamont's decision to question the status quo over the availability of free public services for all earned her the Political Impact of the Year award at the 2012 Herald Scottish Politician of the Year Awards.
 She was also nominated for Politician of the Year at the same ceremony, but beaten by Deputy First Minister Sturgeon.
 At the 2013 awards, she was the winner of the Donald Dewar Debater of the Year award for her weekly exchanges with Salmond at First Minister's Questions.
+In September 2021, after she had stood down from Parliament, she was named MSP of the Year at the 2021 Holyrood Garden Party and Political Awards for her campaigning for the rights of women and girls.

 Personal life

 Lamont is married to Archie Graham, a member of Glasgow City Council as a Labour councillor for Langside ward.
 They have two children.
 Her nephew, Dòmhnall MacLaomainn, is a journalist with BBC Gàidhlig.
 She is a fan of the television soap Coronation Street and likes to keep fit by walking, jogging and dancing.
 As a keen runner, she has completed several long distance races.